 11. We continue to do this until there are no digits left in which case we simply return an empty list.
 Then we combine the solution to each sub-problem one at a time moving from left to right.

 This process of solving a problem by first solving the smaller versions of the same problem is called recursion.
 The problem eventually gets reduced to something so small that we can just solve it directly.
 This is called a base case.
 In the example above, when there’s no digit left in the number we know that we’ve arrived at the base case.
-We solve it by simply returning an empty list.
+We then solve it by simply returning an empty list.

 Like most programming languages, Elm supports recursion by allowing a function to apply itself as we have done in the definition of